The Cursed Love: Synopsis

-Siwat, a young man burdened by a mysterious ability that ignites flames in sync with his heartbeat, sets out on a perilous journey to find a cure.
+Siwat (Theethuch Khummuang), a young man burdened by a mysterious ability that ignites flames in sync with his heartbeat, sets out on a perilous journey to find a cure.
 His search leads him to the mythical Heart of Divine Magic, said to be hidden in the ruins of an ancient city.
-Along the way, he crosses paths with Khunkhao, a mountain rescuer with wind-based powers and a personal mission to keep the city’s secrets buried.
+Along the way, he crosses paths with Khunkhao (Kittipon Tippayatayarut), a mountain rescuer with wind-based powers and a personal mission to keep the city’s secrets buried.
 Their encounter sparks a conflict that intertwines magic, destiny, and an unexpected emotional bond.